sourceduty/CyberPi_Hacker/README.md

 #

-> Alex: "*I like the CyberPi as easy preassembled Python programming device.*"
+> Alex: "*I like the CyberPi as an easy preassembled Python programming device.*"

 #
 ### Related Links